 The Articles of Association provide that shares may be issued or rights to subscribe for our shares may be granted pursuant to a resolution of the shareholders at the General Meeting, or alternatively, by our board of directors if so designated by the shareholders at the General Meeting.
 A resolution of the shareholders at the General Meeting to issue shares, to grant rights to subscribe for shares or to designate our board of directors as the corporate body of the company authorized to do so can only take place at the proposal of our board of directors with the consent of the majority of the non-executive directors.
 Shares may be issued or rights to subscribe for shares may be granted by resolution of our board of directors, if and insofar as our board of directors is designated to do so by the shareholders at the General Meeting.
 Designation by resolution of the shareholders at the General Meeting cannot be withdrawn unless determined otherwise at the time of designation.
-The scope and duration of our board of directors' authority to issue shares or grant rights to subscribe for shares (such as granting stock options or issuing convertible bonds) is determined by a resolution of the shareholders at the General Meeting and relates, at the most, to all unissued shares in the company's authorized to issue shares or grant rights to subscribe for shares may be extended by a resolution of our board of directors as the body authorized to issue shares or grant rights to subscribe for shares may be extended by a resolution of our board of directors as the body authorized to issue shares or grant rights to subscribe for shares most, to all unissued shares in the company's authorized to issue shares or grant rights to subscribe for shares may be extended by a resolution of the shareholders at the General Meeting and relates, at the most, to all unissued shares in the company's authorized to issue shares or grant rights to subscribe for shares may be extended by a resolution of the shareholders at the General Meeting for directors for a period starting on April 26, 2017 and ending on December 31, 2017, for the purpose of the admission to listing and trading of the new ordinary shares on NASDAQ.
-While there is no current intention to benefit any specific person with this authorization to restrict the preemption rights of the existing shareholders, when using this authorization the board will be able to restrict the preemption rights in whole or in part, including for the benefit of specific persons.
-In its resolution, the shareholders at the General Meeting restricted the competency of our board of directors as regards the issue of shares and the grant of rights to subscribe for shares to a maximum of 20% of our total issued and outstanding share capital as at the day of that meeting.
+The scope and duration of our board of directors' authority to issue shares or grant rights to subscribe for shares (such as granting stock options or issuing convertible bonds) is determined by a resolution of the shareholders at the General Meeting and relates, at the most, to all unissued shares in the company's authorized capital at the relevant time.
+The duration of this authority may not exceed a period of five years.
+Designation of our board of directors as the body authorized to issue shares or grant rights to subscribe for shares may be extended by a resolution of the shareholders at the General Meeting for a period not exceeding five years in each case.
+The number of shares that may be issued is determined at the time of designation.